Inostrancevia: Description

 Inostrancevia is a gorgonopsian with a fairly robust morphology, the Spanish paleoartist Mauricio Antón describing it as a "scaled-up version" of Lycaenops.
 The numerous descriptions given to this taxon make it one of the most emblematic animals of the Permian period, mainly because of its large size among gorgonopsians, rivaled only by the South African genus Rubidgea, the latter having a roughly similar size.
 Gorgonopsians were skeletally robust, yet long-limbed for therapsids, with a somewhat dog-like stance, though with outwards-turned elbows.
 It is unknown whether non-mammaliaform therapsids such as gorgonopsians were covered in hair or not.

 The specimens PIN 2005/1578 and PIN 1758, belonging to I. alexandri, are among the largest and most complete gorgonopsian fossils identified to date.
 Both specimens are around 3 m long, with the skulls alone measuring over 50 cm.
-However, I. latifrons, although known from more fragmentary fossils, is estimated to have a more imposing size, the skull being 60 cm long, indicating that it would have measured 3.5 m and weighed more than 350 kg.
+However, I. latifrons, although known from more fragmentary fossils, is estimated to have a more imposing size, the skull being 60 cm long, indicating that it would have measured 3.5 m and weighed 300 kg.
 The size of I. uralensis is unknown due to very incomplete fossils, but it appears to be smaller than I. latifrons.
-The two known South African specimens of I. africana are among the largest gorgonopsians to have been discovered in Africa, the holotype skull measuring 44.2 cm, while that of the paratype reaches 48.1 cm.
+The two known South African specimens of I. africana are among the largest gorgonopsians to have been discovered in Africa, the holotype skull, NMWR 4000, measured 44.2 cm, while that of the paratype, NMQR 3707, reaches 48.1 cm.
 These proportions are matched only by the largest known specimens of Rubidgea.
-Based on comparisons with various other gorgonopsians, the Tanzanian specimen of Inostrancevia would have had a skull with an estimated length of between 38.5 to 69 cm long.
+Based on comparisons with various other gorgonopsians, NMT RB380, the Tanzanian specimen of I. africana,' would have had a skull with an estimated length of between 38.5 to 69 cm long.
 However, the authors mention that it is difficult to know if the specimen would have been similar in size to those of recognized species.
+Kulik (2025), using humeral and femoral regressions, estimated that NMQR 4000 had a body mass of 208.5 kg, ranging from 156.5-260.5 kg.